 Compendium

-UK National Accounts, The Blue Book: 2019
+UK National Accounts, The Blue Book: 2020

 National accounts statistics including national and sector accounts, industrial analyses and environmental accounts.

-Contact: Release date: Emma Howley 31 October 2019 blue.book.coordination@ons.gov. uk +44 (0)1633 45 5190

-Next release: To be announced
+Contact: Release date: Claire Evans 30 October 2020 blue.book.coordination@ons.gov. uk +44 (0)1633 456545 Next release: To be announced

 Chapters in this compendium

-- 1. An introduction to the UK national accounts
+- 1. An introduction to the UK National Accounts

 - 2. National accounts at a glance

 - 3. The industrial analyses

 - 4. Non-financial corporations

 - 5. Financial corporations

 - 6. General government

-- 7. Households and non-profit institutions serving households.
+- 7. Households and non-profit institutions serving households

 - 8. Rest of the world

 - 9. Gross fixed capital formation supplementary tables

 - 10. National balance sheet

 - 11. Public sector supplementary tables

 - 12. Statistics for European purposes

 - 13. Environmental accounts

 - 14. Flow of funds

 - 15. Glossary

 - 16. Background notes

-An introduction to the UK national accounts
+An introduction to the UK National Accounts

+Chapter summary and general overview of the national and sector accounts.

-Contact: Release date: Emma Howley 31 October 2019 blue.book.coordination@ons.gov. uk +44 (0)1633 45 5190 Next release: To be announced
+Contact: Release date: Claire Evans 30 October 2020 blue.book.coordination@ons.gov. uk +44 (0) 1633 456545 Next release: To be announced

 Table of contents

-- 1. What is the Blue Book?
+- 1. Overview of the Blue Book

 - 2. Overview of the UK National Accounts and sector accounts

 - 3. Summary of changes

 - 4. The basic accounting framework

 - 5. Table numbering system

 - 6. The purpose of an account

 - 7. The integrated economic accounts

 - 8. The goods and services account (Account 0)

-- 9. Current accounts: the production and distribution of income accounts.
+- 9. Current accounts: the production and distribution of income accounts

 - 10. Satellite accounts

 - 11. The limits of the national economy: economic territory, residence and centre of economic interest

 - 12. Production included in economic activity

 - 13. Prices used to value the products of economic activity

 - 14. Gross domestic product: the concept of net and gross

 - 15. Symbols used

-1. What is the Blue Book?
+1. Overview of the Blue Book

 The Blue Book was first published in August 1952 and presents a full set of economic accounts (national accounts) for the UK.
 These accounts are compiled by the Office for National Statistics (ONS).
 They record and describe economic activity in the UK and are used to support the formulation and monitoring of economic and social policies.

-The UK National Accounts: The Blue Book, 2019 is available as a PDF by request only.
+The UK National Accounts: The Blue Book, 2020 is available as a PDF by request only.
 To request a copy, please email blue.book.coordination@ons.gov.uk.

 Chapter 1

 Chapter 1 of the Blue Book provides a summary of the UK National Accounts, including explanations and tables covering the main national and domestic aggregates, for example:

 - gross domestic product (GDP) at current market prices and chained volume measures

 - GDP deflator

 - gross value added (GVA) at basic prices

 - gross national income (GNI)

 - gross national disposable income (GNDI)

 - population estimates

 - employment estimates

 - GDP per head

 - the UK Summary Accounts (the goods and services account, production accounts, distribution and use of income accounts, and accumulation accounts)

-Chapter 1 also includes details of revisions to data since the Blue Book 2018.
+Chapter 1 also includes details of revisions to data since the Blue Book 2019.

 Chapter 2

 Chapter 2 includes:

 - input-output supply and use tables

 - analyses of GVA at current market prices and chained volume measures

 - capital formation

 - workforce jobs by industry

 Chapters 3 to 7

 Chapters 3, 4, 5, 6 and 7 provide:

 - a description of the institutional sectors

 - the sequence of the accounts and balance sheets

 - an explanation of the statistical adjustment items needed to reconcile the accounts

 - the fullest available set of accounts providing transactions by sectors and appropriate subsectors of the economy (including the rest of the world)

 Chapters 8 to 11

 Chapters 8, 9, 10 and 11 cover additional analysis and include:

 - supplementary tables for gross fixed capital formation (GFCF), national balance sheet and public sector

-- statistics for European Union purposes
+- statistics for EU purposes

 Chapter 12

-Chapter 12 covers:

-• UK Environmental Accounts
+Chapter 12 covers the UK Environmental Accounts.

-Chapter 13

-Chapter 13 covers:
+Chapter 13 Chapter 13 covers flow of funds.